NordicESMhub/GEO4962/_episodes/03-simple_case.md

 <pre>ls *.xml
 </pre>

-To change the duration of our test simulation and set it to 1 month:
+To change the duration of our test simulation in the file **env_run.xml** only and set it to 1 month:

 <pre>./xmlchange -file env_run.xml -id STOP_N -val 1
 ./xmlchange -file env_run.xml -id STOP_OPTION -val nmonths